FAQ list for Fall 2009 AST 2002 Section 0004

 Q: I registered for the class at the end

-of the first week, so I didn't come to class until the
+of the first week, so my first lecture wasn't until the

 second week.
 What should I do about the first week's